Find a Class

 [email protected] • 617.524.3313 x 15

-Alison is an accomplished educator and woodworker.
-Her elegant sculptures and furniture combine lamination and coopering.
+Alison is an accomplished educator and woodworker, whose elegant sculptures and furniture combine lamination and coopering, most recently profiled in American Craft magazine.
 She holds a Preliminary License to teach Visual Art to Grades 5–12.
 Previously, as Education Director for Red Rabbit (New York City), she developed and led interactive cooking and gardening programs for teachers, parents and children.
 As Education & Outreach Coordinator for the Museum of Contemporary Art Denver (Denver CO), she developed, managed and taught art programs for all ages.
 She has also been Wood Shop Assistant at Anderson Ranch Art Center (Snowmass Village CO), Catalyst Arts Fellow at Rhode Island School of Design and Fabrication Assistant for Situ Studio (New York City).
 When time allows, she also teaches woodworking and visual arts both in our schoolhouse and through our School Partnership Program.

 Verónica Ramírez Martell, Program Coordinator

 Verónica teaches woodworking both in our School Partnership Program and in our schoolhouse, in addition to serving as Program Coordinator.
 She was previously a Community Leaders Fellow with JP New Economy Transition and spent two years with AmeriCorps at Care Force (Boston) and City Year (Orlando FL).
 She earlier worked as Art Therapy Coordinator for Taller Social Comunitario (San Juan PR), and as a Workshop Assistant and volunteer with Museo de Arte de Puerto Rico and with Girl Scouts Caríbe (San Juan PR).
 She likes to make things to give to people in her life.